Skip to main content

 Faculty Research

-The department also studies the Christian underpinnings of computing.
-Derek Schuurman's work focuses on this area.
+• Christian Scholarship in Computing — Derek Schuurman and Fernando Pasquini Santos focus their work on the Christian underpinnings of computing.
 For details on this work, see Derek's book, Shaping a Digital World, a recent interview he did with Jason Thacker, and other materials available at Christianity and Computing.

 Student Research